gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 </ul>
 </details>

-<p>If you would like to add a new theme value that is not currently in the Feedback Viewer, contact the Canada Digital Service.
+<p>If you would like to add a new theme value that is not currently in the Feedback Viewer, contact the Digital Transformation Office.
 We will add the new theme value into the Feedback Viewer.</P>

 <p>Email: <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a></p>